warriorjacq9-no2fa/ttbitcoin/docs/info.md

 | 0x02 | Bits 15-23 |
 | 0x03 | Bits 24-31 |

-In this state, LATCH is used as a data acknowledge input after each byte, and RQ is used as a data-ready signal
+In this state, ACK is used as a data acknowledge input after each byte, and RQ is used as a data-ready signal.
+DONE will go high again when there is no data left.

 ## External hardware